thunder04/aoc/README.md

 The solutions are obviously contained in the `solutions` folder.
 To see a day's solution, visit the `solutions/src/_{year}/{day}/mod.rs` file.

-To run one of them, run the `cargo run` command on your terminal.
-A nightly compiler might be required.
+To run a solution, run the `cargo run <year> <day>` command on your terminal.
+A nightly compiler is required.

+> [!NOTE]
+> Some of my solutions expect from your CPU to support instruction sets like AVX2 and SSE2.
+I do not verify their availability (or I might do, who knows).
+At worst you will get undefined behavior.
+At best you will get meaningless results.

+> [!TIP]
-To benchmark solutions, go to `runner/benches/main.rs` to add the interested days.
+> To benchmark solutions, go to `runner/benches/main.rs` and add the interested days.
 Then run `cargo bench` and observe the results.

 ## A Message to the Windows Users